prestonharberts/bib/Bible/mic1.md

 > And the sins of the nation of Israel.
 > And just what is Jacob’s rebellion?
 > Isn’t it Samaria’s doings?
->  “ And what is Judah’s sin?
+> “And what is Judah’s sin?
->  “ Isn’t it Jerusalem’s doings?
+> “Isn’t it Jerusalem’s doings?
 ###### 6
->  “ I will turn Samaria into a heap of ruins in an open field,
+> “I will turn Samaria into a heap of ruins in an open field,
->  “ Into a place for planting vineyards.
+> “Into a place for planting vineyards.
->  “ I will dump the rubble of her walls down into the valley
+> “I will dump the rubble of her walls down into the valley
->  “ And lay bare her foundations.
+> “And lay bare her foundations.
 ###### 7
->  “ All her carved idols will be smashed to pieces;
+> “All her carved idols will be smashed to pieces;
->  “ All her metal cult statues will be destroyed by fire.
+> “All her metal cult statues will be destroyed by fire.
->  “ I will make a waste heap of all her images.
+> “I will make a waste heap of all her images.
->  “ Since she gathered the metal as a prostitute collects her wages,
+> “Since she gathered the metal as a prostitute collects her wages,
->  “ The idols will become a prostitute’s wages again.”
+> “The idols will become a prostitute’s wages again.”
 ###### ¶ 8
 > For this reason I will mourn and wail;
 > I will walk around barefoot and without my outer garments.